 The funding is not transferable so if your child moves to another childcare provider it will stay with the original setting for the remainder of that financial year.

 - Disability Access Fund form (37.6 KB)

-Providers offering Free Early Education for 3 and 4 year olds can use this form to apply for funding to support children with additional needs to access free early education
+Providers offering Funded early education and childcare for 3 and 4 year olds can use this form to apply for additional funding to support children with SEND